 - Due date for filing the reviewed financial statements is November 30th.

-- Compiled financial statements will not be accepted.
+- Compiled financial statements will be accepted.

 - The period covered by the reviewed financial statements will be from October 1 until September 30th.

-between the employees in proportion to what would correspond to each in the absence of such limitation.
+The employer should file Department of Labor Form NNT-BN-21 with the reviewed financial statements.
+The Department of Labor shall also request additional information in order to grant the exemption.
+In the event that the bonus amount exceeds 15% of the net profits of the employer, it must then apportion the 15% of the net profits between the employees in proportion to what would correspond to each in the absence of such limitation.
 The employer may choose to pay the total amount of the bonus even if it exceeds 15% of the profits.